digitalocean/ark-plugin-digitalocean/README.md

         --from-literal digitalocean_token=<DIGITALOCEAN_TOKEN>
     ```

 4. Update the `examples/05-ark-backupstoragelocation.yaml` with the DigitalOcean Spaces API URL, bucket, and region and apply the `BackupStorageLocation` configuration.
+The `BackupStorageLocation` uses the AWS S3-compatible provider to communicate with DigitalOcean Spaces.

     ```
     kubectl apply -f examples/05-ark-backupstoragelocation.yaml